 The Disklok RGB Championship

 Four-stroke motorcycle engines from Honda or Kawasaki (pre-2010), Suzuki or Yamaha (pre-2009).
 Two-stroke designs, multi-engine and forced induction are not permitted.
-Engines and their ECUs must remain entirely standard and unmodified, but dry sump lubrication and exhaust system are free.
+Engines and their ECUs must remain entirely standard and unmodified, but dry sump lubrication and exhaust/induction systems are free.

 Suspension design and system is free, although ‘active’ suspension is not permitted.